georgia-tech-db/evadb/docs/source/reference/udfs/custom.rst

 Part 1: Writing a custom UDF
 ------------------------------

-During each step, use `this UDF implementation <https://github.com/georgia-tech-db/eva/blob/master/eva/udfs/decorators/yolo_object_detection_decorators.py>`_  as a reference.
+During each step, use the `UDF implementation <https://github.com/georgia-tech-db/eva/blob/master/eva/udfs/fastrcnn_object_detector.py>`_  as a reference.

-1. Create a new file under `udfs/` folder and give it a descriptive name. eg: `yolo_object_detection.py`.
+1. Create a new file under `udfs/` folder and give it a descriptive name. eg: `fastrcnn_object_detector.py`.

   .. note::